plukacs/lab-governance/README.md

 - Keeping the onboaring process (including relevant materials) uptodate, assigning roles to the steps of the process

 Domains:
-- Ownership system (once every 3 months)
+- Ownership system, updated at most every 3 months
 - Partner compensation
 - Salary system
 - Peer-reviews